afsungur/mongodb-ticker-analysis-atlas-app/README.md

 		Currently logged in user: qrjaulcs (********-****-****-****-ad082b5d4380)
 	```

-5. Export your Application into the local directory
+5. Export this Realm Application into the local directory
 	- Get the application id from the user interface
 	- And pass it to the utility as shown in the below
 	- You will be required to choose the project